Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/functions.md

 ## Making Functions with `Define`

-Characters can be made without personal functions, so if you're a new modder, you can safely skip the rest of this page.
+You can make characters without your own personal functions, so if you're a new modder, you can safely skip the rest of this page.

 Once you're familiar with the other basics of the language, though, you can and *[should](best_practices.md#writing-simple-code)* make your own functions!

-Your functions are created with a `#define` block.
-Like variables, they can be named almost anything, but should be named a *verb*, that helps the reader's understanding.
+You create new functions with a `#define` block.
+Like variables, you can name them almost anything, but should use a *verb* that helps the reader's understanding.

-Your functions **must be declared at the bottom of the file they're used in.** You can't put any normal code underneath a define.
+You **must declare your functions at the bottom of the file they're used in.** You can't put any normal code underneath a define.

 ```gml